-Offenders are assigned a specialist who is part of the VADOC's Voice Verification Biometrics Unit.
-New information must be reported to their specialist within three days, similar to when the offender was under the supervision of a district officer.
+Probationers/parolees are assigned a specialist who is part of the VADOC's Voice Verification Biometrics Unit.
+New information must be reported to their specialist within three days, similar to when they were under the supervision of a district officer.

-As an offender, below are ways you can contact your specialist.
+As a probationer or parolee, below are ways you can contact your specialist.

 - Call the Voice Verification Biometrics Unit's main number at (804) 372-4633 if you have any questions or would like to relay important information.
 This includes a change of phone number, change of address (remaining in Virginia) or to request out-of-state travel.
 Please leave a message after the appropriate prompt.

-- As an offender, you can receive text reminders for your monthly interviews.
+- You can receive text reminders for your monthly interviews.
 Text the word START to the toll-free number (888) 992-0601.
 You will need to repeat this process any time you update your phone number.